Warp Bridge Sampling: The Next Generation: Setting Tuning Parameters: Guidance from Simulation Studies

-where $\{w_1,\ldots, w_\emsize\}$ are used for estimating $\bz$ via the EM algorithm.
-It measures how well the calibrated $\phi_\mix$ fits to the $L$ data points used for estimating $\bz$, so $\bar{l}_\fit$ is an increasing function of $K$.
-The solid line in Figure \ref{fig1_10D_max_likelihood} represents the average log-likelihood $\bar{l}^*$ based on the other half of the data and evaluated at $\tbz$, i.e.,
+where $\tilde{\bz}_\emsize$ is the MLE of $\bz$ based on $\{w_1,\ldots, w_\emsize\}$ and obtained via the EM algorithm.
+The quantity $\bar{l}_{\fit}$ measures how well the calibrated $\phi_\mix$ fits to the $L$ draws used for estimating $\bz$, and is an increasing function of $K$.
+The solid line in Figure \ref{fig1_10D_max_likelihood} represents the scaled log-likelihood $\bar{l}^*$ for the other half of the draws from $p$, i.e.,

-It can be viewed as a ``predictive divergence" of the fitted $\phi_\mix$ from $p$.
-For moderate $K$, on average, as the mixture model fits the $L$ data points better, more mass of $p$ is captured by the calibrated $\phi_\mix$, and thus both $\bar{l}^*$ and the statistical efficiency of $\hat{\lambda}_{\opt}^\pU$ increases as $K$ increases.
+The quantity $\bar{l}^*$ provides an ``out of sample" assessment of the fit of $\phi_\mix$ to $p$.
+For moderate values of $K$, increases in $K$ (and hence increases in $\bar{l}_{\fit}$) generally result in increases in $\bar{l}^*$ because the mixture model better captures the mass of $p$.

-However, for a large $K$, the Gaussian mixture model will overfit the $L\leqslant n/2$ data points from $p$.
-Figure~\ref{fig1_10D_max_likelihood} (right) shows that $\bar{l}^*$ decreases slightly when $K$ exceeds 100, indicating a slight increase of the divergence between $p$ and $\phi_\mix(\cdot;\tilde{\bz}_\emsize)$.
-Figure \ref{10D_warpU_vs_mix_diff_K_diff_m} shows the $|$bias$|$, standard deviation, and the RMSE (on a logarithmic scale) of $\hat{\lambda}_\opt^\pU$ (solid lines) and $\hat{\lambda}_\opt^\pmix$ (dashed lines), with $K$ ranging from 5 to 250.
+However, for a large $K$, the Normal mixture model overfits the $L\leqslant n/2$ draws used to estimate $\bz$.
+Figure~\ref{fig1_10D_max_likelihood} (right) shows that $\bar{l}^*$ decreases slightly when $K$ exceeds 100, indicating a slight increase in the divergence between $p$ and $\phi_\mix(\cdot;\tilde{\bz}_\emsize)$.
+Figure \ref{10D_warpU_vs_mix_diff_K_diff_m} shows the $|$bias$|$, standard deviation, and RMSE (on a logarithmic scale) of $\hat{\lambda}_\opt^\pU$ (solid lines) and $\hat{\lambda}_\opt^\pmix$ (dashed lines), for $K$ ranging from 5 to 250.
 When $K$ exceeds $n/100$, there is a slight increase in both the variance and the RMSE of these estimators as $K$ continues to increase.
+Thus, the statistical efficiency of the estimators suffers when overfitting occurs as expected.

 Figure \ref{fig::10D_PpS_156} (left) shows the computational cost of $\hat{\lambda}_\opt^\pU$ (solid line) and $\hat{\lambda}_\opt^\pmix$ (dashed line).
-When $K>n/100$, the total CPU time $T_\opt^\pU$ exhibits a quadratic growth with $K$, whereas $T_\opt^\pmix$ grows linearly with $K$.
-Since there is little gain in statistical efficiency when increasing $K$ beyond $n/100$, the additional computational cost is wasted.
+When $K>n/100$, the total number of CPU seconds $T_\opt^\pU$ exhibits quadratic growth as a function of $K$, whereas $T_\opt^\pmix$ grows linearly with $K$.
 Figure \ref{fig::10D_PpS_156} (right) plots the $PpS$.
 The largest $PpS$ is obtained when $K$ is between 20 and 30.